AlexanderFranse/isTriangle/NOTES.md

-//TODO
-- retrieve dockeruser name / password from env variables ✅
--  set docker username/password in GIT ✅
--  Make a snyk project?
--  Add Dockerfile to the cookie cutter ⚡

 Implement a function that accepts 3 integer values a, b, c.
 The function should return true if a triangle can be built with the sides of given length and false in any other case.

 (In this case, all triangles must have surface greater than 0 to be accepted).